So you’ve just moved to London, and there’s a lot to take in.

 18. And people will not treat you kindly if you stand on the left of the escalator.

-19. Brunch, although seemingly an amalgamation of the words “breakfast” and “lunch”, but it actually happens at about 3pm.
+19. Brunch, although seemingly an amalgamation of the words “breakfast” and “lunch”, actually happens at about 3pm.

 20. You’ll also learn that brunch is – more often than not – washed down with booze.
 (Check out these brilliant bottomless brunches.)